33rd Airlie Beach Race Week 2021

 2.5 With the exception of boats under 8.5M, Airlie Beach Race Week is a ‘wet’ regatta.
 Boats will not be hauled out once the series has commenced, except in the case of emergency and after permission of the Race Committee has been obtained in writing and in accordance with any conditions attached to that permission.
 Boats under 8.5M may be hauled out and stored on road trailers overnight between races.
 Launching ramps may be available at Port of Airlie, Abell Point Marina or Whisper Bay (Whitsunday VMR).
 The launching ramp at Whitsunday Sailing Club will not be available.

 2.6 Boats not racing in an IRC Class shall request permission from the Race Committee to use movable and/or variable ballast for the purpose of increasing stability.
-Any such request must be accompanied by full details of the system involved, and any such system will be taken into account in establishing the yacht’s handicap.
+Any such request must be accompanied by full details of the system involved, and any such system will be considered in establishing the yacht’s handicap.
 Stored power may be used for the operation of movable ballast systems.
 Rules 51 and 52 are modified to the extent required by this paragraph.

 2.7 One-Design boats shall comply with their class rules at all times whilst racing in IRC and One Design Classes unless these have been modified by the class association.